davidkassa/southwest-checkin-3/README.markdown

 * Optionally send email with the boarding pass as an attachment
 * Repeat with any unchecked in flights

-If you don't have the script email you, you will still need to go back to the southwest site to print your boarding pass, but you should have a decent place in line.
+If you don't have the script email you, you will still need to print your boarding pass, but you should have a decent place in line.

-If things look broken, please let me know and I'll try to fix it.
-Most of the time it is hard to fix the script without an active reservation though so letting me know in that 24 hour period with your confirmation code is probably the best way to keep the script working.

-You can let me know by sending email to joe.github@bedafamily.com.
-Hopefully that address won't be completely spammed up.
+If southwest changes the checkin process, the script might stop working.
+If you see a bug, file an issue or fork and create a pull request with the fix.

 ## Installation ##

-This scripts depends on a couple of other python libraries.
-The easiest way to install is to use easy_install.

-    $ easy_install BeautifulSoup
-    $ easy_install pytz
+The easiest way to install the dependencies is with [pip](http://pypi.python.org/pypi/pip), a python package manager.
+It is also good practice to isolate your environment with a [virtual environment](http://www.virtualenv.org/en/latest/).
+If you are unfamiliar with pip or virtualenv, I would recommend reading [this](http://mirnazim.org/writings/python-ecosystem-introduction/).

+    $ pip install -r requirements.txt

 ## Usage ##

+Run the script:

+    $ python sw_checkin_email.py John Doe ABC123

+Run the script in the background:

+    $ python sw_checkin_email.py John Doe ABC123 &

+Run the script in the background and log to file:

+    $ python sw_checkin_email.py John Doe ABC123 > sw_checkin_email.log 2>&1 &

+Run the script in the background, log to file, and allow yourself to logout (you cannot retake ownership of this command and must use `kill` to stop it)

-    $ sw_checkin_email.py John Doe ABC123
+    $ nohup python sw_checkin_email.py John Doe ABC123 &> sw_checkin_email.log

-You will have to leave your terminal open while the script is waiting.
-You may want to look into using [nohup or disown](http://www.basicallytech.com/blog/index.php?/archives/70-Shell-stuff-job-control-and-screen.html#bash_disown) so that you can log out while the script runs.
+For more expanation on these commands, you may want to read about [nohup and disown](http://www.basicallytech.com/blog/index.php?/archives/70-Shell-stuff-job-control-and-screen.html#bash_disown).